getBoolean/ebook2kavita/README.md

 # jln2kavita

 Converts a JLN folder structure to a Kavita folder structure.
 Only EPUB files are copied to the target directory.
 It also adds the series name and series index to the EPUB metadata using Calibre.
+It tries to prioritize official translations over fan translations.
+If the official translation is found, the fan translation isn't copied.

 ## Usage